ranjeetsinghdhiman13/jarvis/README.md

 2. MongoDB

 # Application Assumptions
-Regarding (**Total number of bets sold per hour**) rest endpoint, requirement was not clear.
-So I have assumed that I will pass fromDate and toDate as request parameters to limit the number of records return in the response.

 # How to run this application
 * Install NodeJS if note already installed.
 The official Node.js website has installation instructions for Node.js: https://nodejs.org